TempeHS/2025CT_Harrison.T_name/README.md

 <img src="Averysaidtorenamethisimage.png" width="350">

-Descent - Absyall Plummet, Is the name of my game.
+Descent - Abyssal Plummet, Is the name of my game.
 The aim of this game is to progress through deep sea themed levels completing a variety of Minigames that I had hoped to design, with the finale of the game being a deep sea brawl against a fierce crab.
 Plot wise, It needs work however while developing I had mostly drifted off course and did whatever I thought was fun to do, or whatever I invested my thoughts in to.

 Descent : Expedtion.
 To play simple hold the A & D keys to move either left or right.
 This first level is a simple 2D platformer consisting of obstacles, atmosphere and low gravity...